forbesg/forbes-metalsmith/src/projects/websites/fnbg.md

 features: [html, css, php, javascript, bootstrap, responsive design, ajax]
 ---

-This is a website for my Business, [FNBG Business Cost Consultants](http://fnbg.co.uk), and was what led me to my interest in web development.
+This is a website for my Business, <a href="http://fnbg.co.uk" target="_blank">FNBG Business Cost Consultants</a>, and was what led me to my interest in web development.

 As part of starting the business there are all sorts of things that you need to